A Class of Spatially Correlated Self-Exciting Models: Introduction

 \section{Introduction}

 The modeling of count data where each observation takes place on a space-time lattice arises in multiple disciplines.
-In the disease literature, the number of infected patients is often aggregated over geographic areas and discrete times to protect the confidentiality of patients.
-In the modeling of terrorism or criminal acts, that we consider in this manuscript, data is often presented aggregated over time and space for security reasons.
-Even for spatial continuous and temporally continuous data, the analysis is often performed aggregated over fixed spatial and temporal domains as a matter of convenience.
-The challenge, then, is how to appropriately model the relationship between observations.
+In the disease literature, the number of infected patients is often aggregated over geographic areas and discrete times to protect the confidentiality of patients \cite{fefferman2005confidentiality}.
+In the modeling of terrorism or criminal acts, as we consider in this manuscript, data is often presented aggregated over time and space for security reasons \cite{python2019bayesian,clark2018modeling}.
+Even for spatial continuous and temporally continuous data, the analysis is often performed aggregated over fixed spatial and temporal domains as a matter of convenience \cite{brantingham2009crime, bernasco2011robberies}.
+The challenge is how to appropriately model the relationship between observations.
 Assumptions on either the spatial relationship or the temporal relationship between observations are necessary if any statistical analysis is to be performed.
-In this paper we present a novel approach for structuring space-time dependency for count data through a combination of spatial dependence in a latent process model and temporal dependence in the data model.
+In this paper we present a novel approach for structuring space-time dependency for count data through a combination of spatial dependence in a latent process model and temporal dependence in a data model.
+To do this, we derive a stochastic difference equation for the intensity of the space-time process rather than placing structure on a latent space-time process as is commonly proposed, e.g. Chapter 6 of \cite{cressie2015statistics}.

 In the spatial statistics literature, an early attempt at structuring spatial relationships for count data was made in \cite{besag1974spatial} where the data model distribution was conditionally specified given a fixed spatial neighborhood.
 However, as shown in \cite{besag1974spatial}, this results in a statistical model that only allows negative correlation.
 More recently, \cite{kaiser1997modeling} demonstrated how modifications could be made to the statistical model that allowed both negative and positive correlation.
 A similar methodology was employed in \cite{augustin2006using} to address the spatial dynamics of seed count data in agricultural models.
-The critical assumption in these classes of models is the distribution of the observed counts can be conditionally specified from the observed counts at spatial neighbors, a Markov assumption in space.
+The critical assumption in these classes of models is that the distribution of the observed counts can be conditionally specified from the observed counts at spatial neighbors, a Markov assumption in space.